-A DANGER Never Ride Without a Helmet.
-The following statement is a proven fact: "Helmets significantly reduce the number and severity of head injuries."
+AWARNING Never Ride Without a Helmet.
+Helmets significantly reduce the number and severity of head injuries.
 Never ride your motorcycle without a helmet.
 Even a crash at slow speed can result in a fatal head injury if you are not wearing a helmet.
-Xmotos strongly recommends wearing helmets that have been certified for safety by helmet testing organizations that are independent from the helmet manufacturer.
+Crossfire strongly recommends wearing helmets that have been certified for safety by helmet testing organizations that are independent from the helmet manufacturer.
 We also recommend that you wear eye protection, boots, gloves, and other protective gear such as riding pants.

-A WARNING Never Carry a Passenger.
+AWARNING Never Carry a Passenger.
 This motorcycle has been designed for ONE rider only.
 There are no passenger pegs, footrests, handles or seat room for a passenger.
 Riding with a passenger can interfere with your ability to operate and/or control the motorcycle and may result in serious injury or death.